KSouthwood/NumericMatrixProcessor/README.md

 ##### Stage 3: Matrix by matrix multiplication
 Implement the ability to multiply one matrix by another matrix.
 Also, implement a menu system to choose which matrix operation to be performed.
 Lastly, modify the program to be able to handle floating-point numbers.

+##### Stage 4: Transpose
+For this stage, time to code in matrix transposition.
+(Matrix transposition is an operation in linear algebra that exchanges matrix rows on matrix columns and returns a new matrix as a result.)
+Although in math, the only transposition is over the main diagonal (upper left to lower right), we'll code transpositions over both diagonals as well as horizontally and vertically to flex our array skills.